-Combine the cornstarch with water before adding to recipe.
-Use this mixture as a thickening agent in custards, pies or cheesecakes.
+Combine the cornstarch with water before adding it to the recipe.
+Use this mixture as a thickening agent in custards, pies, or cheesecakes.

 1/4 cup of avocado equals one egg.

-This superfood makes your baked goods softer and less likely to crumble since it is about 70% water.
+This superfood makes your baked goods softer and less likely to crumble since it is about 70 percent water.
 We recommend adding avocado to a fudgy brownie recipe since its soft texture helps mimic melting chocolate.

 1/4 cup of applesauce equals one egg.